lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

     ' | sudo tee -a $(R RHOME)/etc/Renviron
     ```

- - if you enables the firewall, open up the port
+ - if you enabled the firewall, you need to open up the port:
    ```
    sudo ufw allow 8787
    ```

- - test the server is correctly running: `http://ip_address:8787`, using the *ubuntu* user and password.
+ - you can now test that the server is correctly running: `http://ip_address:8787`, using the *ubuntu* user and password to log in.

  - cleaning:
    ```
    cd ~/software
-   cp RSS/
+   sudo rm -rf sentry-cli
-   sudo rm -rf RSS
+   rm -rf RSS
    ```